-Since the SPF protects your skin against damages caused by the sun, you should avoid ingredients that hurt your skin under the sunlight.
+Since SPF protects your skin against damage caused by the sun, you should avoid ingredients that hurt your skin under the sunlight.
 Some of these agents are salicylic acids, Benzodiaphaines, nanoparticles, etc.

 What are the recommendations for SPF?

-Following the American Academy of Dermatologists’ recommendation, you should use a sunscreen of at least 30 SPF rating.
+Following the American Academy of Dermatologists’ recommendation, you should use sunscreen with at least a 30 SPF rating.

 A sunscreen of at least 30 SPF blocks about 97% of the sun rays, higher SPFs tend to do more.
 However, note that no sunscreen blocks sun rays 100%.

-How does SPF work against the harmful rays of sun?
+How does SPF work against the harmful rays of the sun?

-SPF works in sunscreen by shielding your skin from the harmful UV rays while you are outdoors.
+SPF works in sunscreen by shielding your skin from harmful UV rays while you are outdoors.

 It is important to note that an SPF 30 that is liberally applied will serve as a better shield than a 50 that is thinly used.
 Hence, find a favorite SPF cream that works well for you.